zbuzzeo/articles-products-and-express/README.md

 # Articles, Products, and Express - Oh my!

 ## Tests
-Let the **Tests drive your development** or write your tests after.
+Let the **tests drive your development** or write your tests after.
 The choice is up to you!
 As for the testing tools use:
   - [mocha](https://mochajs.org/)
   - [chai](https://chaijs.com/)
   - [supertest](https://github.com/visionmedia/supertest)
     - [supertest is built upon `superagent` so these docs will be helpful as well](https://github.com/visionmedia/superagent)

 ## Goal
-Build a mock application which will have 2 resources: Products and Articles.
-Each resource will have an implementation of **CRUD** (create, read, update, delete).
+Build an application which will have 2 resources: Products and Articles.
+Each resource will have an implementation of **CRUD** (create, read, update, delete) and will be RESTful.
 You should make use of Express' **Router** module to keep your code organized.
 Routes go in a directory called **routes**.

 In addition, you will also have additional routes which will render **HTML** to the user.
 You will harness the power of **Jade** to build your templates and have them be dynamic.
-These templates should go in a directory called **templates**.
+These templates should go in a directory called **views**.

 Each of your resources will have it's own module in charge of it's own data.
 This module should have helper methods for retreiving data.
 Keep these files in a directory named **db**.